lpizzolato8/ESP32-WIFI-and-Serial-Communication/README.md

 | UART_TX_PIN       | 17         | GPIO to STM32 RX        |
 | UART_RX_PIN       | 18         | GPIO from STM32 TX      |

----

-## Next steps

-- STM32 integration — include pose_frame.h on the STM32 and parse frames
-  by scanning for 0xABCD magic bytes on the UART RX interrupt
-- Bidirectional comms — add a second UDP socket that transmits data from the STM32 back to the laptop
-- Send real pose data — replace the dummy values in test_bridge.py with your actual sensor output